-This was the experience I had, and I still currently work at Sponne School, which was my Host School when I completed the GUTP five years ago.
+This was the experience I had, and I still currently work at Sponne School, which was my Host School when I completed the GUTP in the 2008-09 academic year.
 I have since had the privilege to be an English Mentor, supporting trainees in their completion of the course and delivering subject specific training myself.
-From September 2013 I will be taking up the post of Deputy Director, alongside another former GUTP graduate, and I am really looking forward to observing the progress that our trainees make in becoming excellent practioners, teachers who themselves will inspire and enthuse young people about their subject.
+From September 2013, I undertook the post of Deputy Director and I am really enjoying observing the progress that our trainees make in becoming excellent practioners, teachers who themselves will inspire and enthuse young people about their subject.

 In 2010, I graduated from The University of Birmingham with a BA in Modern Languages.
 I had always wanted to teach, but was keen to leave education for a while and try something different.
 I therefore got a job working in executive recruitment and spent a year doing this.
 Then in August 2011, walking along Blackpool beach, I decided it was time to start looking into teacher training.
 I came across GUTP whose website looked very professional.
 They were also local - something that was key for me.
 So I got in touch and my timing couldn't have been more perfect!
 I was interviewed on Friday, and within two weeks I was a trainee teacher!